Obi2000/Govee-H6199-Reverse-Engineering/README.md

 # Govee-H6199-Reverse-Engineering
-My attempt at reverse engineering the Govee H6199 RGB lighting strips BLE commands.
+My attempt at reverse engineering the Govee Immersion H6199 RGB lighting strips BLE commands.

 ------
 # A Message to Govee